exercism/go/concepts/strings/about.md

 // Output: "GoGoGo"

-// Returns a copy of the string s with all non-overlapping instances of old replaced by new by (strings.ReplaceAll(s, old, new string)) fmt.Println(strings.ReplaceAll("your cat is playing with your pillow", "your", "my")) // Output: "my cat is playing with my pillow
+// Returns a copy of the string s with all non-overlapping instances of old replaced by new by (strings.ReplaceAll(s, old, new string)) fmt.Println(strings.ReplaceAll("your cat is playing with your pillow", "your", "my"))
+// Output: "my cat is playing with my pillow"

 // Returns a slice of the string s, with all leading and trailing white space removed by (strings.TrimSpace(s string)) fmt.Println(strings.TrimSpace(" \t\n Hello, Gophers \n\t\r\n"))